cloudstk/WordPress-on-Azure-App-Service/Enable-HSTS-header-in-WordPress/README.md

 Enable HTTP Strict Transport Security (HSTS) in WordPress that’s running on Azure App Service
 ===

+Benefits
+-	Declares that a client should only interact with a site over HTTPS
+-	Helps protect against “downgrade attacks”

 Requirements

 To enable HSTS, you need to fulfill the following requirements: